On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 • 2 Wheelchair accessible parking space

-• Accessible ramping down to the Valley trail and to lower grass (the slope exceeds 6%).
+• Accessible ramping down to the Valley trail and to lower grass.
+The hard-surfaced ramp has short sections at 11% grade.

 • 2 not wheelchair accessible Floating docks